neumanns-workshop/synapse/IMPLEMENTATION_PLAN.md

 ## Goal

-To incrementally build a robust, user-friendly, and cross-platform word navigation game with features like scoring, persistence, and sharing.
+To incrementally build a robust, user-friendly, and cross-platform word navigation game with features like scoring, persistence, sharing, daily challenges, seasonal collections, and monetization.

 ## Key Technologies Utilized